Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • constant stress;

-These factors cause the blood test to show a low Ph.
-Some of them can be influenced by a person.
-For example, you can balance your diet, monitor the quality of products.
+These factors lead to a blood test showing low Ph.
+Some of them can be influenced by humans.
+For example, you can balance your diet and monitor the quality of food.

-If the acid-base balance is disturbed, then problems such as:
+If the acid-base balance is disturbed, problems such as:

 • disruption of the digestive system;

-• deterioration of the lungs and kidneys, which purify the air and substances entering the body;
+• deterioration in the functioning of the lungs and kidneys, which purify the air and substances entering the body;

-• the main regulatory body - the liver - begins to work poorly;
+• the main regulatory organ - the liver - begins to work poorly;

 • chronic pathologies develop.

-All this negatively affects the appearance of a person.
-He begins to age quickly.
+All this negatively affects a person’s appearance.
+He is starting to age quickly.

-If hydrogen ions are in the body in a normal amount, then the body is in order.
+If hydrogen ions are in the body in normal quantities, then the body is fine.
 The lungs, liver and kidneys are responsible for the acid-base state.
 These organs remove toxic substances and maintain the required concentration of acids and alkalis.
 It is very important to monitor its level in order to notice the development of serious diseases in time.

-In the process of undergoing a preventive examination, doctors usually recommend that the patient determine the acidity of the blood.
-This will help the specialist assess the state of human health and identify pathology.
-The hydrogen content is also determined at home.
+During a preventive examination, doctors usually recommend that the patient determine the acidity of the blood.
+This will help the specialist assess the person’s health status and identify pathology.
+Hydrogen content is also determined at home.
 Anyone can buy a special device for this.

 Laboratory research is carried out using the electrometric method.
-Capillary blood is used for research.
+Capillary blood is used for the study.
 It contains a stable acid-base environment.
-Therefore, accurate information can be obtained without errors.
+Therefore, you can get accurate information without errors.
 The amount of hydrogen is determined by special glass electrodes.
-It also takes into account how much carbon dioxide is in the blood cells.
+At the same time, they also take into account how much carbon dioxide is in the blood cells.

-Determination of Ph in laboratory conditions will provide more information, and specialists can decipher the result.
-If it is not possible to visit the hospital, you can buy a special device at the pharmacy that will show the state of the blood.
+Determining Ph in laboratory conditions will provide more information, and specialists can decipher the result.
+If it is not possible to visit the hospital, you can buy a special device at the pharmacy that will show the condition of the blood.

 Alkalosis